-Structure and Management of the Group
+Structure and management of the Group

-Function and Composition of the Executive Board and the Supervisory Board
+Function and composition of the Executive Board and the Supervisory Board

 Function of the Executive Board

 The Executive Board provides the Supervisory Board with regular, timely and comprehensive information on all matters that are relevant for the company or the Group.
-These include, in particular, the intended business policy, profitability, the current position and course of business, planning, the current risk position, risk management and compliance for both the Group and the company in each case.
+These include, in particular, profitability, the current position and course of business, strategy, planning, the current risk position, risk management and compliance for both the Group and the company in each case.
 The Executive Board must notify the Chairman of the Supervisory Board without undue delay of any important events of fundamental significance for the assessment of the position and development or the management of the company or the Group, including between meetings.
 These include, for example, operational malfunctions and illegal actions that disadvantage the company or a Group affiliate.

-Conflicts of interests concerning members of the Executive Board must be immediately disclosed to the Supervisory Board.
+Conflicts of interest concerning members of the Executive Board must be immediately disclosed to the Supervisory Board.
 Other members of the Executive Board must also be informed.
 Executive Board members may only take on other duties, especially supervisory board posts at companies outside the Group, with the approval of the Supervisory Board.
 Transactions of material importance between Group companies and members of the Executive Board and parties and companies related to them also require the approval of the Supervisory Board.
 All such transactions must be performed on an arm’s length basis.
 There were no transactions of this nature in the reporting period.
 There were also no conflicts of interest in the year under review.

-Composition of the Executive Board and Diversity
+Composition of the Executive Board and diversity

-Objective of the Diversity Concept
+Objective of the diversity concept